user-promi/product-catalog-enquiry/readme.txt

 == Changelog ==

 = 5.0.6 - 2024-01-24 =
-* Fixed: Fixed Rest API related Vulnerability issue.
+* Fixed: Rest API related Vulnerability issue.

 = 5.0.5 - 2024-01-11 =
 * Fixed: The enquiry submit button was not working.
 We have added a fix for that and now the button is working accordingly.